jbcodeforce/kafka-studies/docs/index.md

 # Apache Kafka Studies

-This repository regroups a set of personal studies and quick summary on Kafka.
-This is some development note to keep in mind for Kafka development.
-Most of the content is already defined in [those best practices](https://ibm-cloud-architecture.github.io/refarch-eda/technology/kafka-overview/).
+This repository regroups a set of personal studies and quick summaries on Kafka.
+Most of the curated content is already defined in [those kafka overview](https://ibm-cloud-architecture.github.io/refarch-eda/technology/kafka-overview/),  [producer and consumer](https://ibm-cloud-architecture.github.io/refarch-eda/technology/kafka-producers-consumers/).

 ## Kafka local

-The docker compose starts one zookeeper and one kafka broker locally on the `kafkanet` network.
+The docker compose in this repo, starts one zookeeper and one kafka broker locally on the `kafkanet` network using last Strimzi release.

 To start [kafkacat](https://hub.docker.com/r/edenhill/kafkacat) and [kafkacat doc to access sample consumer - producer](https://github.com/edenhill/kafkacat#examples)